Mailmerge from Outlook

 Word will work with a variety of merge data formats, but for many users nothing more adventurous than merging from Outlook data will be required.
 Unfortunately the implementation from within Word 2000 is weak.
-It's a little better in Word 2002/7, but still does not allow the use of all the available fields, and merging to a selection of records is impractical.
+It's a little better from Word 2002, but still does not allow the use of all the available fields, and merging to a selection of records is impractical.

-The menus (Word 2007 on the right) are essentially the same in all versions.
+The menus (Word 2007 above right) are essentially the same in all versions. however Outlook 2010 and later have the command in the Actions group on the Contacts view ribbon.

 Clicking this seemingly inconsequential link reveals a host of options concerned with the selection of records.
 You also get access to ALL the fields in your Outlook database, including any personal custom fields you may have set up.
 Thus, for example, the categories field, long included in Outlook, now has some useful function.